mrbmc/mrbmc/src/projects/disney-growth.md

 eleventyExcludeFromCollections: false
 tags:
   - work
-summary: Designing the product, team, and program that grew Disney+ from 0 to 105M subscribers.
+description: Designing the product, team, and program that grew Disney+ from 0 to 105M subscribers.
 timeline: 2018-2020
 parallaxHeading:
   - "-1"